gabe-santana/sightline/README.md

 | Storage | System of record | Amazon S3, Amazon RDS, Amazon EventBridge |

 Full breakdown, diagrams, and design rationale: [docs/architecture.md](docs/architecture.md).

+## What it does

+- **Event-driven ingestion** — an uploaded video triggers Amazon Transcribe (speaker-labeled, timestamped transcription); when the transcript is ready, it's automatically embedded and indexed — no polling anywhere in the chain.
+- **Semantic indexing** — transcript segments are embedded (Amazon Bedrock) and indexed in Amazon S3 Vectors with filterable metadata, alongside structured metadata in a relational store.
+- **Autonomous query agent** — decomposes multi-step natural-language questions ("find every mention of X, return timestamps") into a sequence of tool calls against the semantic index.
+- **Strict, auditable output** — every agent response is validated against a JSON schema with video IDs, timestamps, and confidence scores.
+No schema match, no answer.
+- **Predictable cost & reliability** — event-driven, serverless compute with retry/backoff and circuit breakers, so cost scales with actual usage instead of peak capacity.

+> **Not yet implemented:** visual-frame sampling and on-screen analysis — see the scope note in [docs/architecture.md](docs/architecture.md).
+Today's pipeline is transcript-only, by design, to ship a fully working slice first.

 ## Documentation